-Wireless load cell data transmission permits smart phones and tablets to be the output user interface.
-This can streamline procedures and allows easier training of operators.
+Conveniently, smart phone and tablet apps exist that allow them to receive wireless load cell data transmission.
+This enables these devices to not only display the data to operators, but also further process it.
+This in turn streamlines procedures and makes operator training easier.
 Even when wired connections are feasible, wireless receivers allow operators to observe multiple load cells from a single workstation, further simplifying standard work procedures.

 Reduced Cost and Complexity: Installation and Maintenance

 The most significant expenses involved in complex load cell or strain gauge measurement systems are in installation and servicing.
-Traditionally this would have been especially true of transmission cabling from the sensors to the user interface.
-Transmission cables and wiring harnesses can be tedious to install, and can become a safety risk by entangling equipment or personnel.
-Over long distances, wiring would have to be installed underground or hoisted in the air much like telephone transmission cables, to prevent damage from surrounding environments.
+Traditionally this is especially true of transmission cabling installation from the sensors to the user interface.
+Transmission cables and wiring harnesses can be tedious to properly install; improperly installed cables can become a safety risk by entangling equipment or personnel.
+These expenses multiply over long distances, where wiring installation must be underground or aerial (much like telephone transmission cables), to prevent damage from surrounding environments.

-When instead, the signal from the load cell is transmitted wirelessly, standard wire runs become unnecessary.
+Obviously, wireless transmission of the load cell signal eliminiates the need for these standard wire runs.
 The initial installation of wireless transmitters and receivers is clearly more cost-effective in both equipment and labor hours.
 As mentioned above, wireless systems allow the consolidation of output user interfaces, further decreasing installation complexity and cost.

 When it comes to maintenance, wireless systems are also the clear winner.
 Wireless measuring systems only require access to specific measurement locations or nodes, potentially saving thousands on inspections and upkeep.

 When deployed in rugged terrain or on dangerous moving equipment, wireless technology adds a high level of safety to the installation, normal use and maintenance of a measuring system.
-This provides adds to the cost benefit of wireless technology.
+Likewise in flamable environments where exposed wires due to wear could ignite hazardous fumes, wireless technology adds a level of risk management.
+This contributes to the cost benefit of wireless technology.